[updated July 2021]

 Avondale’s Parachute restaurant gained a Michelin star in 2020.
 It’s a hip Korean-American fusion joint offering a distinctive and carefully sourced menu.

 Parachute is unique in the Michelin star space because they offer shared plates.
 Also, a large portion of their seating is communal–some of which are first-come, first served.
 Overall, this makes Parachute’s dining room very accessible and unpretentious.

 Parachute has made a name for itself since opening in 2014.
 It stands out as being a small, independent, family-owned restaurant.
 The geniuses behind Parachute are a husband and wife duo, Beverly Kim (who appeared on Top Chef) and Johnny Clark.

 In 2019, this dynamic couple triumphed at the James Beard Awards (basically the Oscars of the culinary world).
 They won Best Chef in the Great Lakes Category, quite an impressive feat.

 If you like Parachute, you’ll also love this family’s second restaurant Wherewithall.
 It offers a contemporary American menu that changes seasonally.

-COVID UPDATE: Open for take out & dine in.
+COVID UPDATE: Open.
 Be sure to make a reservation in advance.